AidanHockey5/HardwareChat/readme.md

 `!list`

-What is MQTT?
+# What is MQTT?

 Adafruit has a super great guide on the subject! https://learn.adafruit.com/adafruit-io/mqtt-api https://youtu.be/shqLy8XjqAQ?t=669

-You can also create your own MQTT servers!
+# You can also create your own MQTT servers!

 I recommend using the Mosquitto broker.
-It's free, easy to install, and works well
+It's free, easy to install, and works well.

 https://mosquitto.org/